Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 &emsp; Based on Becs de Corbin, Lucerne Hammers, and Poleaxes  \
 &emsp; &emsp; Becs de Corbin/The Crow's Beak: A hammer head with a spike on top and a curved pick in the back  \
 &emsp; &emsp; Lucerne Hammer: Like a Bec de Corbin with a longer, thinner back pick and with a hammer head that typically has more protrusions  \
-&emsp; &emsp; Poleaxes/Pollaxes: An axe head with a wide spike on top and a hammer in the back  \
+&emsp; &emsp; Poleaxes/Pollaxes: An axe head with a wide spike on top and a hammer in the back

+> [!TIP]
+>
-&emsp; Recommended to be used with the Invisible Connector
+> Recommended to be used with the Invisible Connector

 - **Crutches**: Thunder Hammers, Crusher  \
 &emsp; Yes, the kind people with broken legs use  \
-&emsp; Based on the kinds that go into the armpit (axillary) and the ones that go under the forearm to the elbow (Loftstrand)  \
+&emsp; Based on the kinds that go into the armpit (axillary) and the ones that go under the forearm to the elbow (Loftstrand)

+> [!TIP]
+>
-&emsp; Recommended to be used with the Invisible Connector
+> Recommended to be used with the Invisible Connector

 ### Body
 - **Rapier Blade**: Catachan "Devil's Claw" Swords, Dueling Swords  \